GREENVILLE, S.C. (BP) — Tony Wolfe said as he drives around his state, he sees months and months of work to do in the wake of Hurricane Helene.

 Between that site and the team serving in the mobile kitchen in Alma, Georgia, Alabama Baptists have about 100 volunteers currently on the ground.
 But many more are still needed, Wakefield said.

-Rick Lance, executive director of the Alabama Baptist State Board of Missions, said the SBOM has sent disaster relief funds on behalf of Alabama Baptists to state convention partners in Florida, Georgia, South Carolina, North Carolina and Tennessee.
+Rick Lance, executive director of the Alabama Baptist State Board of Missions, said the organization has sent disaster relief funds on behalf of Alabama Baptists to state convention partners in Florida, Georgia, South Carolina, North Carolina and Tennessee.

 “I want Alabama Baptists to know that 100% of funds that are being given for disaster relief will be shared with our sister state conventions,” he said.